argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/features/grpc.md

 # GRPC routes

 !!! warning
-    We tested grpc support only by looking at resources state as traffic providers didn't support grpc well at the moment of development but it would be great if you contribute a real example
+    We tested grpc support only by looking at resources state as traffic providers didn't support grpc well at the moment of development, but it would be great if you contribute a real example.
+Due to this, gRPC support is not included in the released builds, but can be tested by building the plugin from the source code.

 To use GRPCRoute: